quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 negotiation was genuine, i.e. that no attacker injected packets in order to influence the version negotiation process, see {{downgrade}}.

+Only servers can start incompatible version negotiation: clients MUST NOT send Version Negotiation packets and servers MUST ignore all received Version Negotiation packets.

 ## Compatible Versions